zelal-Eizaldeen/DLH-Project-Reproduce-HurtfulWords/README.md

 **Step 6: Evaluate the pretrained models to calculate the performance gaps**

-This step is using the output from step 5- dataset files (mainly listfile.csv) from phenotyping folder within mimic3-benchmarks/mimicbenchmark/data folder, and the outpu from step 5 above which is demographic file with cleaned and filtered notes.
+This step is using the output from step 5- dataset files (mainly listfile.csv) from phenotyping folder within mimic3-benchmarks/data folder, and the output from step 5 above which is demographic file with cleaned and filtered notes.
 These two sources are joined to get the 25 phenotype labels per subject with their demographic data and notes.
 In this script, we tokenize the notes using BertTokenizer, create dataset and evaluate our dataset using the pretrained baseline clinical model.
 Then we calculate fairness metrics to report the count of tasks that show statistically significant differences within each subgroup (Male vs. Female, or English vs. Other, etc.), and also calculate percentage of significant tasks which favor a subgroup.
 We also repeat the process with the Pretrained Adversarially Debiased model to report the similar metrics and compare the gender performance gaps between baseline and Debiased.

 Run the below script: